TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-file-formats.md

 The instance tree is the scene graph DAG expanded into a tree.
 It's an extremely lightweight structure used to tie the logical scene graph and spatial graph together.
 Each node in the instance tree represents a logical instance defined by a path through the DAG.
 Selections in Navisworks are represented by a list of pointers to instance tree nodes.
 As the instance tree can be easily regenerated from the logical scene graph, it's not serialized into the Navisworks file format.

 The spatial graph is used for all spatially oriented operations such as rendering, picking, collision detection and clash detection.
 The leaves are self-contained instances consisting of a bounding box, transform, material and geometry definition.
 All are stored in a form optimized for rendering.
 Geometry and materials are shared between instances.
-Large geometric objects are [split into multiple instances]({{ ngp_url | append: "#prepare" }}) in the spatial graph to ensure efficiency of spatial operations.
+Large logical geometric objects are [split into multiple instances]({{ ngp_url | append: "#prepare" }}) in the spatial graph to ensure efficiency of spatial operations.
 Each leaf node in the instance tree has a list of corresponding instances in the spatial graph.

 Navisworks uses a spatial bounding box hierarchy to support efficient spatial queries.
 The hierarchy is an [R-tree](https://en.wikipedia.org/wiki/R-tree) variant.